bertofurth/Seagate-Central-Samba/README.md

 Hopefully these instructions can also serve as a template for upgrading old samba software on other linux based embedded equipment.
-It should not take much tuning of these instructions to be able to apply them to other similar ARM32 devices running outdated samba software.
+It should not take much tuning of these instructions to be able to apply them to other similar ARM based devices running outdated samba software.

 Finally, note that the Seagate Central has not received an official firmware update since 2015 so the manufacturer will probably not be